nginxinc/nginx-otel/README.md

 git clone https://github.com/nginx/nginx.git
 ```

-Configure NGINX to create objects necessary for dynamic module compilation.
-Objects will be placed into the `nginx/objs` directory.
+Configure NGINX to generate files necessary for dynamic module compilation.
+These files will be placed into the `nginx/objs` directory.
 ```bash
 cd nginx
 auto/configure --with-compat